-The following examples refer to the Custom Fields in the figure above.
-The method which should be used (because it is the most convenient way) is:
+The following examples refer to the ticket fields in the figure above.
+The method which should to be used (because it is the most convenient way) is:

-ticket.get("<Group\name>.<CF\name>")
+ticket.get("<ticketFieldGroupName>.<ticketFieldName>")

 Please keep in mind that the getter method for a field might return either a value or an object, depending on the type of data field!
 Please see the following example for an explanation